Genghis-L/genghis-l.github.io/_projects/2024_FoML_CourseProject.md

 \forall h \in H, \quad \mathcal{R}_{\text{target}}(h) - \mathcal{R}_{\text{target}, H} \leq f(\mathcal{R}_{\phi}(h) - \mathcal{R}_{\phi, H}),
 $$

-where $\mathcal{R}_{\text{target}}$ represents the true target loss, $\mathcal{R}_{\phi}$ is the surrogate loss, and $H$ is the hypothesis space.
+where $$\mathcal{R}_{\text{target}}$$ represents the true target loss, $\mathcal{R}_{\phi}$ is the surrogate loss, and $H$ is the hypothesis space.
 Intuitively, this inequality ensures that the gap between the true target loss and the surrogate loss is bounded by a function of their respective differences.
 In simpler terms, as the surrogate loss decreases, the true target loss cannot increase within a given set of models $H$.
 This property is critical for ensuring that adversarial training methods remain effective in practice.

 However, **TRADES**'s surrogate loss has been shown to fail the $H$-consistency bound in certain scenarios <d-cite key="awasthi_theoretically_2023"></d-cite>, particularly in multi-class classification tasks.
 In these cases, models optimized with **TRADES** can yield inaccurate predictions despite achieving low surrogate loss values, leading to unfavorable hypothesis being selected.